softmatterlab/deeplay/README.md

 ## Automated Documentation on Release

-Once your documentation setup is complete (i.e., you have `conf.py`, `index.rst`, `requirements.txt`, etc. in place), the provided GitHub Actions workflow automates the entire process whenever a new release is published.
+Once your documentation setup is complete (i.e., you have `conf.py`, `index.rst`, `doc_requirements.txt`, etc. in place), the provided GitHub Actions workflow automates the entire process whenever a new release is published.
 This workflow:

 1. Checks out the `docs` branch.
 2. Sets up Python and installs dependencies from `requirements.txt`.